 uPerform offers guided learning during the workday.
 Employees have access to the latest training and ongoing support materials at their moment of need.

 For example, you can launch support content directly within Epic, offering clinicians content tailored to their role, specialty and location in the system.
 If a clinician can’t remember how to process a specific order, they can look to uPerform to offer step-by-step instructions in the Epic system, saving time and helping them become more efficient in the EHR.
 Software users spend less time searching for assistance when using uPerform’s in-application help.

 uPerform is a powerful addition to any organization currently using an LMS, expanding their ongoing training capabilities and creating a more cost-effective, enjoyable process.

 You don’t need an LMS to benefit from uPerform’s digital learning platform.
 The platform offers course creation, including assessments, as well as a learning content management capability that supports organizations who choose not to purchase an LMS.

 Explore how uPerform can complement your LMS

 Both uPerform and a learning management system are complementary parts of a well-rounded training strategy.
 Employees can master their content with contextual learning instead of reading about topics in a less-practical setting.
-The two work together for more robust, effective and engaging training. uPerform integrates with popular EHRs like Epic, Cerner® and Meditech® so you can expect ease of use and in-context support right from the platform.
+The two work together for more robust, effective and engaging training. uPerform integrates with popular EHRs like Epic, Oracle Cerner® and Meditech® so you can expect ease of use and in-context support right from the platform.